kerski/power-query-sharepoint-version-history/README.md

 4. During the install process you will be prompted to enter the following information:

     a.
-The URL of the SharePoint site that contains the list you want to pull version history from.
+The name of the workspace to import the dataflow.

     b.
-The SharePoint list name.

-    c.
-The GUID of the premium or premium per user workspace.
+The URL of the SharePoint site that contains the list you want to pull version history from. (e.g, https://X.sharepoint.com/sites/Site/Lists/IssueTracker/AllItems.aspx)

 5. During the course of the install you may be prompted to enter your Microsoft 365 credentials.
 Depending on your environment you may